Andy Ricker: What is New York Cuisine?

 What is New York cuisine?

 In a city like New York, I think it's difficult to say what defines the cuisine.
 There is so much going on: populations shifting and mingling, trends coming and going, fortunes ebbing and flowing.
 I could point to certain places that I think only really exist here in their archetypical forms: Defonte's sandwich shop in Red Hook, Katz's deli, Peter Luger’s, Di Fara Pizza, Lucali, Great New York Noodletown.
 Or I could point to places that literally reference New York in their cuisine: Torrisi, Eleven Madison Park.
-Or to chefs who are "a New York chef", like Mario Batali, Daniel Boulud, Jean-Georges Vongerichten—though none of those guys were born and raised here.
+Or to chefs who are "a New York chef," Mario Batali, Daniel Boulud, and Jean-Georges Vongerichten—though none of those guys were born and raised here.
 In the end, it may be defined more by the environment everyone is forced to work in, with all the challenges the city embodies as well as the rewards.
 New York cuisine is whatever New Yorkers welcome and seek out and champion.

 Tertulia.
 Because Seamus Mullen has found a way to stay true to the traditions of Spain while staying fresh and current with what a New York restaurant is all about: innovative food and great service.